capdevon/jme-navmesh-ai/README.md

 This project optimizes and adds new tools and features to the original project [jme3-recast4j](https://github.com/MeFisto94/jme3-recast4j-demo/wiki)

+🔔 If you found this project useful, please let me know by leaving a like to motivate me to improve it.
+Thanks.

 ### Features
 - _NavMeshAgent_ that allows you to move the character in the Scene using the NavMesh.
 - _NavMeshQueryFilter_ - Specifies which areas to consider when searching the NavMesh.